yupal/detour-wp/README.md

   - a filepath within the entire wordpress instance ( a relative path to the Wordpress root instance )
   - an absolute filepath

- The template value can ommit the `.php` extensions
+ The template value can ommit the `.php` extension

 ## License

 DetourWP was created by [Iulian Palade](https://github.com/yupal/) and released under the MIT License.